How To Control and Prevent Late Blight

 The sporangia can then release zoosporangia and infect hosts through indirect or direct germination.
 Oospores are less common because they require both mating types to be found together.
 In the Northeastern U.S., for example, only one mating type is present.

 Plants with late blight disease will first exhibit small, brown, water-soaked spots on their lower leaves.
-Under cold and wet conditions, these lesions will spread rapidly from the leaf tips or the edges to the whole leaf.
-Over time in late blight development, the lesions may turn a greasy black and ringed by a yellow chlorotic halo.
+Under cold and wet conditions, these lesions spread rapidly from the leaf tips or the edges to the whole leaf.
+Over time, the lesions may turn a greasy black and ringed by a yellow chlorotic halo.

 Late blight is often accompanied by secondary tuber infection caused by pink rot or soft rot bacteria.
 A plant with open tuber infections will become more vulnerable to all sorts of pests and diseases.
 As the disease severity progresses, the outbreak will cause the cultivated area to take on a distinct odor.